Marco4413/ProcessorEmulator/README.md

 So this project came to life, it's a short story but full of headaches.
 Don't expect much from this emulator, it's made just for learning purposes.

+## Does this program create any files on disk?

+From version 1.0.0 this program creates one file named `PEMU.config` in the user's home dir to save all config data.

+On Windows: `%USERPROFILE%/PEMU.config`

 ## How to run:

 There are four main ways to run this project: